vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activity.html.md

-#Android Activity LifeCycle
+#Android Activity

-In <%= link_to "the chapter detailing Android Basics", android_concept_lesson_path("android-introduction")  %>, we saw that the Activity is the basic building block of an Android App.
-The Activity always has a User Interface.
+Android Activity is the basic building block of an Android App.
+We have already seen this in <%= link_to "the chapter detailing Android Basics", android_concept_lesson_path("android-introduction")  %>.
+Android Activity always has a User Interface.
 Android apps consist of one or many Activities.
 We also saw that to tell Android, which activity to open when the application is launched, we defined Main Activity in Manifest.xml.

-An Activity has a Lifecycle during which it performs a few things.
+An Android Activity has a Lifecycle during which it performs a few things.
 The first question when reading about Lifecycle of Activity Lifecycle is - Why is it required ?
 Let's understand it with an example.

 Assume you are playing a game on your phone, you are at level 2 and suddenly some one calls you.
 When you get a call, your games stop and you see the Caller Id Screen.
 When you resume your game after the call ends, it gets resumed from the same point where you left it.